-A major task in line for automation is procurement.
-By cutting down processing times and removing the possibility of human error, automation makes the job of the procurement team much easier and far less risky to the business’ bottom line.
+A major area in line for automation is procurement.
+By cutting down processing times and removing the possibility of human error, such as manual data entry errors, automation makes the job of the procurement team much easier and far less risky to the business’ bottom line.

 While the transition to automated procurement has its own set of complications (such as adding new training programs to allow employees to work efficiently with the new process), businesses are continuing to automate procurement and see the benefits of it.
 It’s one of the most significant steps to take to avoid getting left in the dust by the competition.